The distance exponent for Liouville first passage percolation is positive: Introduction

 The first step of the proof of Theorem~\ref{thm-lfpp-lower}, which is carried out in Section~\ref{sec-level-set}, is to show that with probability tending to 1 as $u\rta\infty$, uniformly in $n$, there is a path $P$ in the annulus $\mcl A_n$ which disconnects the inner and outer boundaries of $\mcl A_n$ such that $h_n \geq -u$ on $P$ (Proposition~\ref{prop-level-set-around}).
 To prove this, we use an isomorphism theorem to reduce the problem to showing the existence of a certain Brownian excursion which disconnects the inner and outer boundaries of $\mcl A_n$.
 The isomorphism theorem we use is the version of the generalized second Ray-Knight theorem for the metric graph GFF from~\cite{lupu-coupling,als-isomorphism}.

 The rest of the proof is given in Section~\ref{sec-main-proof}.
 Here, we give a brief idea of the main ideas and refer to Section~\ref{sec-proof-setup} for a detailed outline.
 Let $K\in\BB N$ be a large integer to be chosen later, depending on $\xi$.
 We first show that if $P$ is a path around $\mcl A_n$ as above, with $u$ equal to a large enough universal constant, then with high probability the following is true for every $z\in P$.
-Most of the annuli $z + \mcl A_{n-k}$ for $k\in [K/2,K-1] \cap \BB Z $ are ``good" in the sense that, the harmonic extension of the values of $h_n$ on the boundary of $z + \mcl B_{n-k}$ is bounded below by a negative universal constant on $z + \mcl A_{n-k}$ (see Lemma~\ref{lem-gff-good-path} for a precise statement).
-See Figure~\ref{fig-outline}.
+Most of the annuli $z + \mcl A_{n-k}$ for $k\in [K/2,K-1] \cap \BB Z $ are ``good" in the following sense.
+If we define the harmonic extension of the values of $h_n$ on the boundary of $z + \mcl B_{n-k}$ to be the unique discrete harmonic function on $z + \mcl B_{n-k}$ which agrees with $h_n$ on the boundary of $z+\mcl B_{n-k}$, then this harmonic extension is bounded below by a negative universal constant $-C$ on $z + \mcl A_{n-k}$.
+See Lemma~\ref{lem-gff-good-path} for a precise statement and Figure~\ref{fig-outline} for an illustration.